 I'm a lighting guy located in the Greater Cincinnati area.
 With over 25 years of related experience in the technology integration industry, my core focus is lighting design and Lutron control systems.

 My somewhat odd obsession for lighting was born out of a lifetime spent as a hobbyist photographer with a keen interest in luxury interiors.
 And like any architectural photographer will attest to, great imagery is created with great lighting.
-This unique perspective has always influenced how I utilize lighting as design element.
+This unique perspective has always influenced how I utilize lighting as a design element.

 If you'd like to discuss a project, you can contact me by visiting my website www.kelvindesigngroup.com.